kdolic/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+   - Need to import {Component}
+   - class components extend that import of Component
+   - constructor method with a super being invoked right under it.
+   - State can also be passed inside of the constructor
+     ex: this.state = {something: []}
+   - a render method is required to return JSX

 2. Describe the different phases of the component lifecycle.

+- Mounting Phase - Birth
+  Constructor function called and state data initialized Receive props and place them on our component as state Render is then invoked
+- Updating Phase - Growth
+  Any new props received from a parent, will trigger updates to child this.setState - any changes need to go through setState setState calls a render by default componentDidUpdate()
+- Un-Mounting Phase - Death
+  componentWillUnmount()
+  used for any clean up in code

 3. Demonstrate an understanding of class component lifecycle methods.

+- V = fn(s)
+  View is a function of state
+  V = what the users see and interact with on our pages Fn = Function/Class - Component or class that contains/encapsulates data/view S = Data that our view will be represented by
+- Constructor
+  Used to load in initial state data
+  Will set component up with data that it needs ‘before’ it gets mounted to the DOM Good for receiving props and translating props into state
+- Render
+  Required for all Class Components
+  When triggered, your UI gets rendered to the DOM Involved in Mounting and Updating Phase
+  State and Render come hand in hand, v=fn(state)
+- componentDidMount(), componentDidUpdate(), componentDidUnmount()

 4. Define stateful logic.

+- Logic that is built into a component.
+Could be a function that handles a click event or function that handles submit on a form, a function that formats data before displayed.
+It deals with state in a component.

 5. Describe how to test a React component with React Testing Library.

+- Must have a React project open
+- Open App.test.js (OR whatever.test.js for the component you are going to write tests on)
+- Have to import {render,screen} from @testing-library/react
+- Render an element/component
+  ex: test('element', ()=> {render(<App/>)}
+- Inspect the output in the term with npm test
+- Follow Arrange, Act, Assert from the beginning

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.